peter-sattler/stats-api/README.md

 Other requirements, which are obvious, but also listed here explicitly:

 * The API has to be thread-safe with concurrent requests.
-* The API has to function properly, with proper result.
+* The API has to function properly, with proper results.
 * The project should be buildable, and tests should also complete successfully.
 * The API should be able to deal with time discrepancy, which means, at any point of time, we could receive a transaction which have a timestamp of the past.
 * Make sure to send the case in memory solution without database (including in-memory database).